-Joyn Machine is a collaborative project based on a concept by studio milz.
+Joyn Machine is a project based on a concept by studio milz.
 Its purpose is to develop an innovative web-augmented machine for the production of custom wood constructions with milled joints.
 An easy-to-use all-in-one machine, a standardized joinery system, an app-based interface, and an online platform for the exchange and evaluation of designs are combined to create a new kind of tool.
 Established woodworking methods, including industrial-scale processes, are refined and brought together in an intelligent system that is flexible and user-friendly.
 Using a logically interlinked system of tools and materials, digital designs can be turned into components that are then assembled into objects and structures.

-The project is being developed in cooperation of three partners: research-platform BauKunstErfinden of Universität Kassel, FELD studio and BZT Maschinenbau GmbH.
-The originators behind the idea of Joyn Machine, Andreas Picker and Simon Deeg, are in charge of the project and are employed by the university while it is running.
+Research-platform BauKunstErfinden of Universität Kassel, FELD studio for digital crafts Berlin and BZT Maschinenbau GmbH.
+The originators behind the idea of Joyn Machine, Andreas Picker and Simon Deeg, are in charge of the project and have been employed by the university for a period of time.